ontology_indexAn ontology_index can

 to see a complete list of relations used in an OBO file, pass the file’s

-path to the function get_relation_names
+path to the function get_relation_names.
+E.g. for the gene

 ontology: